Getting it Organized

 An important part of a Thematic Curriculum is rotating Theme related materials in and out of your space.
 If you have just started creating Theme Units (or even if you have been doing them for a while), you may notice your Theme Materials are starting to get out of hand.

-As a previous Childcare Provider, I know what a precious commodity your time is, so in this post I wanted to share some tips on how to organize your Thematic materials to save you time and energy.
+Below you can find some tips on how to organize your Thematic Materials to save you time and energy.

 Finding a home for everything ...